vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![Screenshot of the Contour installation screen showing a YAML overlay file](img/tanzu-pkgs/tanzu-pkgs06.png)

-Please ensure that the reconcile status for the contour package reflects succeed after installing the package.
+After installing Contour, ensure that the status for the Contour package one the Installed Packages screen has changed to Succeeded.

 ![](img/tanzu-pkgs/tanzu-pkgs07.png)